 Broken windows policing assumes that serious crime can be reduced by strongly enforcing

 minor crimes such as graffiti, property damage, prostitution, public drunkenness and the

-policing.
-That tendency was then compared to the felony property crime rate to see if a
+tendency was then compared to the felony property crime rate to see if a link existed.

 "We've tested the spirit of the broken windows theory, and we've found a relationship

 between targeting misdemeanors and reducing serious crime," says John L. Worrall, the

 CSU San Bernardino criminal justice professor who authored the study.

 Worrall cautions that the focus of this study was finding a statistical link between